-- All of Eldorado's independent directors meet the equity-ownership requirement - John Webster, the Chair of the Audit Committee, and Teresa Conway are both considered to be financial experts by SEC - If all director nominees are elected by shareholders at the annual meeting, the Board will exceed our diversity target of having at least 30% female directors by 2022, and exceed the other designated groups target of 10% - Board has adopted and adhered to enhanced Corporate Governance Guidelines
+- · All of Eldorado's independent directors meet the equity-ownership requirement - · John Webster, the Chair of the Audit Committee, and Teresa Conway are both considered to be financial experts by SEC - · Board has adopted and adhered to enhanced Corporate Governance Guidelines

-The following tables set forth information with respect to our proposed director nominees.
-All information in the profiles is noted as of December 31, 2021.
+The bios starting on page 17 set forth information with respect to our proposed director nominees as of December 31, 2022.

-The value of director shareholding, including deferred units ("DUs") and common shares, has been calculated at the higher of the value at issue date or fair market value at December 31, 2021.
+The value of director shareholding, including deferred units ("DUs"), which represent notional Eldorado common shares based on the value of our common shares has been calculated at the higher of the value at issue date or fair market value at December 31, 2022.